 How to Spot Thundereggs?

 Thundereggs can be easily distinguished from other rocks by their round and lumpy exteriors.
 Generally, thundereggs lie relatively close to the ground, embedded in the tuff clay.
-Throughout the time, the tuff has been decayed to soft mud and clay, making thundereggs visible.
+Over time, the tuff has decayed into soft mud and clay, making thundereggs visible.

 You May Also Like